snehanair-486/healthflow/README.md

 # ⚡ HealthFlow - AI Health Assistant

-HealthFlow is a multi-agent AI system that helps users manage their health, tasks, hydration, nutrition, and daily wellness through intelligent agents and real-time data.
+HealthFlow is a multi-agent AI system that helps users manage their daily health and wellness through intelligent conversations.
+Instead of juggling multiple apps for hydration, nutrition, tasks, and mood tracking, users get one unified platform where they simply chat with an AI that understands, responds, and acts on their health needs.

 ---

 ## 🌐 Live Demo